 Management’s Discussion and Analysis of Financial Condition and Results of Operations

-The following discussion provides information that we believe is relevant to an assessment and understanding of the consolidated results of operations and financial condition of the Company as of and for the year ended December 31, 2017, as well as our future results.
-It should be read in conjunction with the consolidated financial statements and accompanying notes also included in the Form 10-K.
+The following discussion provides information that we believe is relevant to an assessment and understanding of the consolidated results of operations and financial condition of the Company as of and for the year ended December 31, 2018, as well as our future results.
+It should be read in conjunction with the consolidated financial statements and accompanying notes also included the company's Form 10-K.

 Because of the Comstock District’s historical significance, the geology is well known and has been extensively studied by the Company, our advisors and many independent researchers.
-We have expanded our understanding of the geology of the project area through vigorous surface mapping and drill hole logging.
+We have expanded our understanding of the geology through vigorous surface mapping and drill hole logging.
 The volume of geologic data is immense, particularly in the Lucerne and Dayton resource areas.
 We have amassed a large library of historic data and detailed surface mapping of Comstock District properties and continue to obtain historic information from private and public sources.
 We integrate this data with information obtained from our recent mining operations, to target geological prospective exploration areas and plan exploratory drilling programs, including expanded surface and underground drilling.

 Exploration & Development

 In December, 2018, the Company received unanimous approval from the Storey County Board of Commissioners to extend its landmark Special Use Permit (“SUP”) for mining and processing for the Lucerne Mine Project for the maximum allowable, 20-year term, extending the original, 10-year permit until September 2, 2034.
 This permit represents one of the most significant, progressive and collaborative permit approvals in the Company’s history, and its extension strengthens the foundation for the future growth of the Company and its partner in Lucerne’s development, Tonogold Resources, Inc.